 This can easily be made in advance and microwaved before serving.

 The risk of making this recipe is adding too much water to the pan and over cooking the cauliflower which will then turn to mush.
 If you have any doubt, rather add less water and keep adding a bit more as you go.
 It cooks fairly quickly.
-I have seen recipe that do not pre steam the cauliflower and simply stir fry it on olive oil, but I like the fluffy texture of doing it this way.
+I have seen recipes that do not pre steam the cauliflower and simply stir fry it on olive oil, but I like the fluffy texture of doing it this way.

 I plan to play with different flavours in the future.
 Perhaps cooking it in stock instead of water and adding lemon zest or finely chopped up preserved lemons.